 Cryptocurrency scammers are inventive and never cease to come up with a new way to steal your coins.
 One report claimed that during the COVID-19 pandemic, for example, that bitcoin extortion scams shot up by 1,300% in one month alone.
 Most of them involved sextortion.

-Most victims, however, report falling for one of the five types of cryptocurrency scams below.
+Most victims, however, report falling for one of the six types of cryptocurrency scams below.

 This is a veteran scam perfected by Jordan Belfort and popularized in the movie The Wolf of Wall Street.
 Scammers “pump up” or promote an “altcoin” they own in bulk and then sell it off in bulk once the price peaks.
 Of course, they were the ones who peaked the price in the first place by artificially increasing demand.
 What made Pump and Dump especially viable for scammers and especially dangerous for investors was the glut in under-sold Bitcoin alternatives (there were 45 of them by the end of 2017).
 By the way, speaking from his own experience, Belfort called cryptocurrencies “a wolf in sheep’s clothing.”
 He added that initial coin offerings (ICOs), the initial price for a new cryptocurrency, were “the biggest scams ever.”